hammerlab/immune-infiltrate-explorations/behavior_of_rnaseq_data/README.md

 # How does RNA-seq data behave, in comparison to microarray data?

-See Summary notebook for a walk-through of the results.
+See Summary notebook in root directory for a walk-through of the results.

 How this directory is organized: